mymaestro/AllanaCrusis/docs/getting-access.md

 title: "Getting Access"
 ---

-# Getting Access to AllanaCrusis
+# Getting access to AllanaCrusis

 This section covers user registration, account management, and understanding the different user roles and permissions in AllanaCrusis.

-## Table of Contents
+## Table of contents
 - [User Registration](#user-registration)
 - [User Roles and Permissions](#user-roles-and-permissions)
 - [Login Process](#login-process)